indieopensource/open-dev-time-block/terms.md

 ### <a id="Cover_Basic_Expenses"></a>Cover Basic Expenses

-_Developer_ agrees to pay for all the equipment, licenses, and services needed to do open software development generally.
+_Developer_ agrees to pay for all equipment, licenses, and services needed to do open software development generally.

 ### <a id="Make_Up_Missed_Work"></a>Make Up Missed Work